The Role of a Sponsor

 Mrs. Barbara O. Pilling 2013-15

-With deep appreciation to the Naval Historical Foundation for hosting the Society of Sponsors of the United States Navy Web Site through its hosting services.
-The Society is grateful for the longstanding partnership with the Naval Historical Foundation throughout the years.
-Our treasured “President’s Cup” (see below) is home-ported in the Navy Museum, an indication of the teamwork between the Society of Sponsors and the Naval Historical Foundation.
-We work together to promote our many mutual interests in support of Navy history.
+The Society is grateful for the longstanding relationship with the Naval History and Heritage Command throughout the years.
+Our treasured “President’s Cup” (see below) is homeported at the Naval History and Heritage Command’s headquarters at the Washington Navy Yard, an indication of the teamwork between the Society of Sponsors and the Command.